it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Injection_Prevention_Requirements.md

 > Reference: CIS Security Best Practices for Non-Voting Election Technology A1.3.9

 ### Use the X-Frame-Options Header

+[Split up the two mitigation techniques into M2 and M3 levels?]

 Use the X-Frame-Options header to prevent content from being loaded by a foreign site in a frame.
 This mitigates Clickjacking attacks.
 For older browsers that do not support this header, add frame busting JavaScript code to mitigate Clickjacking (although this method is not foolproof and can be circumvented).